Interaction with host code#

 when the application performs atomic or fence operations in

-device code using the memory scope sycl::memory_scope::system
+device code using the memory scope sycl::memory_scope::system.

 Atomic operations in device code using

-on an object M are guaranteed to be atomic with respect to atomic operations in host code usingstd::atomic_ref
+sycl::atomic_refon an object M are guaranteed to be atomic with respect to atomic operations in host code usingstd::atomic_refon that same object M.Fence operations in device code using

-if the fence operations shared the same atomic object M and follow the rules for fence synchronization defined in the C++ core language.Fence operations in device code using
+sycl::atomic_fencesynchronize with fence operations in host code usingstd::atomic_thread_fenceif the fence operations shared the same atomic object M and follow the rules for fence synchronization defined in the C++ core language.Fence operations in device code using

-if the operations share the same atomic object M and follow the rules for fence synchronization defined in the C++ core language.Atomic operations in device code using
+sycl::atomic_fencesynchronize with atomic operations in host code usingstd::atomic_refif the operations share the same atomic object M and follow the rules for fence synchronization defined in the C++ core language.Atomic operations in device code using

-if the operations share the same atomic object M and follow the rules for fence synchronization defined in the C++ core language.
+sycl::atomic_refsynchronize with fence operations in host code usingstd::atomic_thread_fenceif the operations share the same atomic object M and follow the rules for fence synchronization defined in the C++ core language.

 See also